 Sandy joined McKee Properties in 2012.
 Her focus is on listing and selling homes, condominiums and land in both Cashiers and Highlands.

 - Alumna of Agnes Scott and Mercer University

 Clients — particularly first-time buyers — praise her unwavering attention to their needs.
 She is also known for her skill in bringing closure to sales in a smooth and seamless manner.
 Her sales history includes transactions at Highlands Country Club, Highlands Mountain Club, Village Walk in Highlands, and Wade Hampton Golf Club, Chattooga Club, Big Sheepcliff and Spring Forest in Cashiers.

 Sandy has a passion for helping others, and selling real estate fuels that passion by matching the needs of her clients with the properties for which they’re looking and for selling those properties for others.
 This spirit is evident in her commitment to community involvement.
-Currently, she serves on the Highlands-Cashiers Land Trust Board of Directors.
-She previously served on the Board of Directors of the Highlands’ Performing Arts Center (PAC), the Community Care Clinic of Highlands-Cashiers and the Village Green of Cashiers, for which she chaired the 2009 Joy Garden Tour and the 2012 Plein Air Festival.
+Currently, she serves as an Elder at the First Presbyterian Church.
+She previously served on the Highlands-Cashiers Land Trust Board of Directors, the Board of Directors of the Highlands’ Performing Arts Center (PAC), the Community Care Clinic of Highlands-Cashiers and the Village Green of Cashiers, for which she chaired the 2009 Joy Garden Tour and the 2012 Plein Air Festival.

 Get to Know Sandy

 What is your favorite thing about the Cashiers area?